hackdaymanifesto/site/index.markdown

 Not everyone in the technical community is hypercarnivorous.
-Be sure to check with your attendees for dietary requirements: food allergies, vegetarians, vegans and people with religious or other dietary restrictions.
+Be sure to check with your attendees for dietary requirements: food allergies, vegetarians, vegans and people with dietary restrictions.
 Make provisions to ensure they are provided for equally.
 If you're on a budget, prioritise allergies and vegan alternatives; the vegan alternative will satisfy most non-allergy based requirements.

 ### Breakfast